 Established February 4, 1864 by the Idaho Territorial Legislature with its county seat at Lewiston.
-Named for the Nez Perce Indians who occupied the area before the white man.
+Named for the Native American Nez Perce Tribe who lived in the region.
 Previously established by the Territorial Legislature of Washington in 1861.
-This was one of the four original Idaho counties in 1863 from which all 44 have been carved.
+One of the four original Idaho counties in 1863 from which all 44 have been carved.
 The present boundaries of Nez Perce County were set in 1911.
-Lewis and Clark were the first white men in the area in 1805.
+Explorers Lewis and Clark traveled through the area in 1805.
 Lewiston served as the territorial capital for twenty-two months before the capital was moved to Boise.

-County Seat: Lewiston Population: 40,385 Address: 1230 Main Street Area: 855 square miles http://oneidacountyid.com/
+County Seat: Lewiston Population: 42,090 Address: 1230 Main St. Area: 855 square miles